MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-errorreporting.md

 <!-- Description-Source-ADMX -->
 This policy setting prevents the display of the user interface for critical errors.

-- If you enable or do not configure this policy setting, Windows Error Reporting does not display any GUI-based error messages or dialog boxes for critical errors.
+- If you enable or don't configure this policy setting, Windows Error Reporting doesn't display any GUI-based error messages or dialog boxes for critical errors.

 - If you disable this policy setting, Windows Error Reporting displays the GUI-based error messages or dialog boxes for critical errors.
 <!-- PreventCriticalErrorDisplay-Description-End -->